vlrprbttst/BoxTent/readme.md

-# Grunt boilerplate v2
+# BoxTent

+> this readme is currently being updated - what you read is not final

 ## What is this?

-This is a custom built workflow powered by Grunt, a proof of concept that tries to incorporate web development best practices in building a website.

-This aims to be the starting point for creating (mainly) small websites.
-This has not been tested on big projects but it can certainly be extended and improved to support more complex structures.
+BoxTent is a frontend infrastructure powered by [Grunt](http://gruntjs.com/ "Grunt") to build small and medium websites from scratch.
+It incorporates modern web development best practices such as:

+* assets optimization
+* minification
+* above the fold css management
+* javascript concatenation
+* css preprocessing and postprocessing
+* etc.

 The workflow is structured on 3 layers:

 * a source directory with all your source files
-* a development directory where your source files will be transferred and postprocessed to suit debugging and development
+* a development directory where your source files will be transferred and processed to suit debugging and development
 * a build folder with your final product, free of unnecessary files and folders and fully optimized

 ## Requirements